Procedure for requesting persons who are not regular MSU faculty to serve on guidance committees

 - A CV - it must include recent relevant scholarship or projects and any service on other graduate committees, teaching graduate courses, or otherwise mentoring graduate students.
 A publication list is also required.

 - A signed letter from the prospective committee member that states the following (it is best to list each of these items as a specific bullet in the letter).

 - What they understand their role on the committee to be,

 - They agree to serve in this role,

-- A key entry on the form is field 46: "In a few sentences, describe what specific expertise the new committee member will provide and why this expertise is not available from a regular MSU faculty member".
+- Description of what specific expertise the new committee member will provide and why this expertise is not available from a regular MSU faculty member.
 It is important to be sufficiently specific in the answer.
 A general answer stating that the person has relevant expertise is not sufficient - it has to be explained why this expertise is not available from a regular MSU faculty member - examples are: a mentoring relationship, methods expertise, content expertise, community access and experience, and others.

 Please contact the Graduate Program Director if you have any questions.